-- 1/4 cup 57g unsalted butter, softened
+- 1/2 cup unsalted butter, softened (114g)

-- 4 ounces 113g cream cheese, softened
+- 8 ounces cream cheese, softened (226g)

-- 1 teaspoon strawberry extract
+- 2 teaspoons strawberry extract

-- Remove strawberry cake from the refrigerator.
+- Remove strawberry cake from the freezer.
 Using a 3" heart shaped cookie cutter, cut hearts from the cake.
-Do them side by side, using as much of the cake as possible.
-Place cookies upright, point side down, in the cake batter lined loaf pan.
-Line up the cookies side by side, filling the whole length of the pan.
+Cut them side by side, using as much of the cake as possible.
+(Save the cake scraps to make an English Trifle or Cake Pops.
+You can put them in a sealed plastic bag in the freezer for future use.)
+Place the cake hearts upright, point side down, in the cake batter lined loaf pan.
+Line up the hearts side by side, filling the whole length of the pan.

 - Remove cooled cake to a platter and frost.
 Add sprinkles.
 Store at room temperature for up to 2 days or store covered in the refrigerator for up to a week.